MartijnWallage/MartijnWallage/README.md

 - I’m learning **C**, **C++**, **Bash**, and **Git**.

-- I’m currently working on <a href="https://github.com/MartijnWallage/42_minishell">minishell</a>, a recreation of the Bash shell.
+- I’m currently working on <a href="https://github.com/MartijnWallage/42_minishell">minishell</a> (basically done), a recreation of the Bash shell.

 - So far, I got 125% on each 42 project.
 I will be writing more comments on them here soon.